 Students are required to participate in speech and hearing screenings when registered for any onsite clinical practicum (CODS 4800, CODS 6520, CODS 5510, and CODS 6510).
-All students should have completed or be concurrently enrolled in a clinical methods course, one course in language, and one course in phonology and articulation disorders, in order to participate in screenings.
+All students should have completed a clinical methods course, one course in language, and one course in phonology and articulation disorders, in order to participate in screenings.
 The following guidelines apply:

-- 1. Any student registered for Diagnostic Practicum I (CODS 5510) must have 5 hours of screenings documented prior to participating in a diagnostic evaluation. - 2.
-Students registered for on-campus practicum must participate in at least one off-campus Compton Screening and one additional screening (hearing or on-site Adult speech/language screenings.)
-In the event that there are not enough off campus Compton Screenings scheduled, students may be asked to participate in 2 off site hearing only screenings. - 3.
-Failure to participate in the above mentioned screening requirement during the semester that a student is registered for the clinic, may result in an incomplete in clinical practicum unless a.
-There are an insufficient number of screenings scheduled to accommodate all students - b.
-There is a course schedule conflict with ALL available screening times - 4.
-Graduate students will be given priority for all on-campus Adult Education Speech/Language/Hearing screenings. - 5.
-Students must acquire a minimum of 15 screening hours to be cleared clinically for graduation.
-No more than 5 hours may be attributed to hearing screening and no more than 5 hours may be attributed to adult education screenings. - 6.
-Students are expected to participate in a minimum of 5 hours of child speech and language screenings. - 7.
+- 1. Any student registered for Diagnostic Practicum I (CODS 5510) must have 5 hours of screenings documented prior to completing a complete diagnostic evaluation. - 2.
+Students registered for on-campus practicum must participate in at least two screenings, one of which is off-campus, the semester they are registered for clinic. - 3.
+Failure to participate in at least two screenings during the semester that a student is registered for the clinic, will result in an incomplete in clinical practicum. - 4.
+Students must acquire a minimum of 15 screening hours.
+No more than 5 hours may be attributed to hearing screening and no more than 5 hours may be attributed to adult education screenings. - 5.
+Students are expected to participate in a minimum of 5 hours of child speech and language screenings. - 6.
 Diagnostics performed as part of the audiology coursework are not counted towards the screening requirements.